heroku/heroku-buildpack-python/Readme.md

       'default':                {'ENGINE': 'psycopg2', 'NAME': 'dedicated', ...},
     }

-These aliases can be referenced and further modified at the end of the settings file.
+These aliases can be referenced and further modified at the bottom of `settings.py`.